Pinenipple/GlobalPlantsDataset/README.md

 # Weekly Report: 8

 ## Overview
-This week, significant progress was made on our semester-long project that examines the relationship between renewable capacity, CO₂ emissions, and policy measures.
-We integrated multiple datasets (Global Power Plant DB, World Bank, OECD, and IEA) and developed both cross-sectional and longitudinal analyses to address our research questions.
+This week, significant progress was made on my semester-long project that examines the relationship between renewable capacity, CO₂ emissions, and policy measures.
+I integrated multiple datasets (Global Power Plant DB, World Bank, OECD, and IEA) and developed both cross-sectional and longitudinal analyses to address the research questions.

 ### Data Preprocessing & Integration
-- **Standardized country names** across all datasets (converted to lowercase and trimmed spaces).
+- **Standardized country names** across all datasets by converting them to lowercase and trimming spaces.
 - **Merged datasets** using a common "country" field, combining power plant capacity, CO₂ emissions, GDP, and environmental policy (ENVTAX) data.
 - **Handled missing values and outliers** by identifying problematic entries (e.g., negative CO₂ readings, extreme capacity figures) and removing them to ensure a clean dataset.